bynumb1/threading-talk/README.md

-# threading-talk
+# Threading Talk

-Repo for storing the example code and speaker notes
+This repository is the storage place for the Threading Talk delivered to the Java Users Group in Raleigh, NC on May 21st.